 We had a cooking course in Cambodia and recommend the experience.
 Besides learning how to prepare delicious home-made curry, we also got to eat what we prepared and as an extra, the location was superb, in the open space.

 13 – Go on a Safari in Africa ✔

 It is not always obvious who observes who.
 Sometimes we felt we were in a cage and were being observed by the curious wildlife around us.
 This was a very touching experience that no zoo will ever be able to offer you.
 Don’t hesitate in doing it.

-32 – Meet the Pope at the Vatican City ✔
+12 – Meet the Pope at the Vatican City ✔

-Well, we didn’t really meet the Pope, even though Jorge tried very hard to convince the guard of an alleged meeting… But still, we think you do not have to see the Pope to make a visit to the Vatican a unique experience.
+Well, we didn’t really meet the Pope, even though Jorge tried very hard to convince the guard of an alleged meeting… But still, we think you do not have to see the Pope in order to make a visit to the Vatican a unique experience.

 The first time we heard the muezzin praying was in Morocco and it was very special, even when it was late (or early) in the night.
 Here in Bosnia, in the beautiful city of Mostar.
 The minarets are the beautiful towers in the mosques and from there, loudspeakers amplify the prayer of the muezzin which is then heard from the entire village.

 10 – Enter the Hagia Sophia, Turkey (Wonder of the world) ✔

 9 – Sleep in the Desert under the Stars ✔

 In the desert of Wadi Rum, we were given the choice of sleeping in a nomadic tent or under the stars.
 The choice was not difficult.
 With such a beautiful sunset and sunrise and with mild temperatures everyone decided to sleep outside.